Friday, 24 June 2016

 Once over the snow we were walking along a mountain side for a while and had great views of the valley below.
 Went down a very steep section before the trail mellowed out and followed the valley floor.
 Made for great views.

 Following along a crystal clear creek for miles made me long for a swim.
 All those thoughts were squashed when I soaked my feet.
 Yep still snow melt!
 It did look very beautiful and really inviting though.
 Made camp just at the end of another gorgeous meadow.
-Might not have been the best idea thugh, had to eat dinner in the tent due to all the mozzies!
+Might not have been the best idea though, had to eat dinner in the tent due to all the mozzies!

 Luckily it seemed the evening chill had driven the mozzies into hiding so I was able to have a pleasant breakfast.
 Luckily too as Muir Pass today was pretty difficult.